UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 * Use Python and `scikit-learn` to fit a linear regression model on training data.
 * Evaluate the linear regression model on test data.
 * Compare and contrast predictions obtained from K-nearest neighbor regression to those obtained using linear regression from the same data set.
-* In `altair`, overlay predictions from linear regression on a scatter plot of data using `transform_regression`.

 +++